xbucks/go-rest/README.md

 ### Features

-- Live reload while developing
 - OpenApi3 Spec generation
 - Easy to use 'make' tasks to do everything
 - Multi-Stage container build (cache enabled)
 - Versioning using git commit (both Application and Docker objects)
 - Git Actions to build, security analysis and to run code coverage
 - Templated Docker and Make files

 ### TODO